NicholasJohnson2020/Sequential-Network-Structure-Optimization/README.md

 python data_processing_script.py
 ```

-Note that to execute this script, the user must separately download the raw data (the raw data was omitted as the file is quite large).
-The output of running
-this script is stored in src/data/processed_data.csv.
+Note that to execute this script, the user must separately download the raw data (the raw data was omitted as the file is quite large) and save the raw data folder with the file path given by "src/data/CCHS Annual 2015_2016 PUMF".
+The output of running this script is stored in src/data/processed_data.csv.

 ### Running Experiments

 ### Plot Generation